alexadmin/it_overview/README.md

 - use microservice chassis

+### databases

+- do not permit devs to create databases in production, staging.
+They can brake overview logic.

 # Job processes

 - Create task, describe it.
 How you will do it.
 Count all cooperation people, create agreament with all people.
 Before production deployment write plan of installation and reverce and backup steps